 Those who would like a hamam experience with a higher luxury quotient can experience at The SPA at Four Seasons Hotel at the Bosphorus.
 It has an elegant Turkish hammam, complete with heated marble slab and dreamy lighting, to enjoy privately or with friends, family or a partner.
 You do have to make some adaptations, like coming early for time in the sauna and steam bath, to warm up before getting your treatment in the actual hammam.

-The menu includes Swedish massage, Thai massage, Indian head massage and a number of Ayurvedic treatments, along with Western facials and body treatments.
+The menu includes Swedish massage, Thai massage, hot stone massage and a number of Ayurvedic treatments, along with Western facials and body treatments.
 And (of course) there's a fitness studio, with classes in yoga and TRX, personal training sessions and a Pilates reformer.

 Once home to sultans, the Çırağan Palace Kempinski İstanbul was built right in 1871 on the Bosphorus (not a river, but a narrow sea channel) and has been the city's most iconic luxury hotel since 1991.
 A pinnacle of Turkish elegance, the opulent hotel with 282 rooms and 31 suites can be reached by yacht, helicopter and limousine.

-Along with several Ayurvedic therapies, the spa has an array of international massages -- Thai, lomi-lomi, shiatsu -- along with anti-aging facials and yummy body treatments.
-The Turkish Coffee Body Scrub uses a blend of Turkish coffee, mineral salts and vanilla oil to remove the dead skin and stimulate circulation.
+Along with several Ayurvedic therapies, the spa has an array of international massages— Thai, lomi-lomi, shiatsu — along with anti-aging facials and yummy body treatments.
+The Coffee Peeling uses a blend of granulated Turkish coffee and a blend of aromatic oils to remove dead skin and stimulate circulation.
 (It is also a good cellulite treatment.)

 The hotel also has an indoor swimming pool, sauna and steam rooms, whirlpool, fitness center, and a makeup room.
-A favorite is the winter heated infinity outdoor swimming pool.
+A favorite is the heated, outdoor, infinity pool.